This is the first in a series of Revenue Growth Management (RGM) best practices from guest contributor and RGM and CPG veteran Mike Downey.

 - Poorly Defined Roles and Responsibilities

 CPGs are doing more with less, blurring the lines of responsibility.
-Some necessary roles are going unfulfilled or being shared.
-Unfortunately, this results in information disconnects, confusion about objectives, redundant work, and missed opportunity.
-Define roles and responsibilities around a company’s objectives so that data sharing and understanding is clear, resulting in a greater ROI.
+Necessary roles are going unfulfilled or are shared.
+Unfortunately, this results in disconnected information, confusion about objectives, redundant work, and missed opportunities.
+Define roles and responsibilities around your objectives so that data sharing and understanding is clear, resulting in a greater ROI.

 - Lack of Trade Governance and Accountability

 It’s difficult to hit a moving target.
-When organizations lack process to effectively monitor trade spending, the metrics used to measure accountability either go unchecked or continue to change.
-An RGM approach clarifies the objectives and KPIs.
+If you lack a process to effectively monitor trade spending, the metrics used to measure accountability either go unchecked or continue to change.
+With an RGM approach, you should clarify growth objectives and KPIs.
 Develop a process that regularly reviews trade activities to ensure everyone is on the same page and objectives are met.